marc-sturm/TSVview/README.md

 # TSVview
-TSV viewer with some editing and statistics functionality
+TSV viewer with editing, statistics and plotting functionality.

 TSVview is a viewer for tab-separated text files.
 The program is implemented in C++ using the [Qt](http://qt-project.org/) library.